statox/particles-life/src/lib/ReactionDiffusion/v8/components/about.md

 ## Resources

-Here are some resources I have used to document myself to create this project:
+Here are some resources which I found useful while making this project.

 ### Gray-Scott model
 - Karlsims tutorial about Reaction-diffusion, very good introduction and good explanation of the formula